AI prompts

 ```

-- Datasets: a Hugging Face `Dataset` with a `prompt` column for inputs, and either `answer (str)` or `info (dict)` columns for evaluation
+- Datasets: a Hugging Face `Dataset` with a `prompt` column for inputs, and optionally `answer (str)` or `info (dict)` columns for evaluation (both can be omitted for environments that evaluate based solely on completion quality)

 - Rollout logic: interactions between models and the environment (e.g. `env_response` + `is_completed` for any `MultiTurnEnv`)